Sagar-EC127/Lic-Lab/Experiment-01-CS Amplifier/Report.md

 **Conclusion:**
 The calculated practical gain of **-2.04 V/V** almost perfectly matches the simulated transient analysis result of **-2.28 V/V** (magnitude), validating the SPICE simulation against theoretical models.

+# Summary

+- The design meets the power requirement since the total power consumption is **0.3 mW**, which is safely below the **0.5 mW limit**.
+- The MOSFET is confirmed to be in the **saturation region**, ensuring correct small-signal amplification.
+- The **practical voltage gain** obtained from simulation is **7.189 dB**.
+- The **theoretical voltage gain** based on small-signal calculations is **8.865 dB**.
+- The difference between theoretical and simulated gain is due to **non-ideal MOSFET effects** such as channel-length modulation and parasitic capacitances.
+- The **bandwidth without any load capacitor** is extremely high, around **100 GHz**.
+- When a **1 pF load capacitor** is added, the bandwidth drops to **47.86 MHz** because of the dominant RC pole created at the output node.

+### **Conclusion**

+The Common Source amplifier successfully meets the design objectives of providing voltage amplification while maintaining low power consumption.
+The MOSFET is biased correctly in the saturation region, ensuring linear operation and predictable small-signal behavior.
+The theoretical gain and the simulated gain closely agree, with minor deviation caused by practical non-idealities such as channel-length modulation and parasitic capacitances.

+The frequency response analysis shows that the amplifier can achieve extremely high bandwidth when only intrinsic device capacitances are present.
+However, introducing an external load capacitor significantly reduces the bandwidth, demonstrating the dominant effect of output capacitance on high-frequency performance.

+Overall, the CS amplifier achieves stable gain, satisfies the power constraint, and exhibits behavior consistent with MOSFET theory and SPICE simulations, validating the design and analysis.

+---

 # Other CS Configurations